Shark culling: Queensland (Australia)

-From 1962 to the present, the government of Queensland has targeted and killed sharks in large numbers by using drum lines and shark nets, under a "shark control" program—this program has also killed large numbers of other animals such as dolphins; it has also killed endangered hammerhead sharks.
+From 1962 to the present, the government of Queensland has targeted and killed sharks in large numbers by using drum lines and shark nets, under a "shark control" program—this program has also killed large numbers of other animals such as Dolphins; it has also killed endangered hammerhead sharks.
 Queensland currently operates the largest shark culling program in Australia.
 In the first 11 months of 2013, 633 sharks were captured in Queensland—more than 95% of those sharks were killed.
 From 2013 to 2014, 667 sharks were killed on Queensland's drum lines and in shark nets, including great white sharks and critically endangered grey nurse sharks.
 From 2014 to 2015, 621 sharks were killed in Queensland.
 From 2017 to 2018, 218 sharks were killed, including 75 tiger sharks and 41 bull sharks; at least 64 sharks were shot and killed during this period.
 From 2001 to 2018, a total of 10,480 sharks were killed on lethal drum lines in Queensland.
 From 1962 to 2018, roughly 50,000 sharks were killed by Queensland authorities.

-The following was said about Queensland's use of lethal drum lines:

-"Lethal drum lines in Queensland are used to catch and kill sharks.
-They are set with baited hooks to ensnare these sharks, leaving them to die in agony.
-Those who don't die immediately on these lines are shot by a contractor who is employed by the Queensland Government."

 Afd.org.au stated the following in 2015:

 "[Data] reveals the ecological carnage of [Queensland's] shark control regime.
 In total, more than 8,000 marine species with some level of protection status have been caught by the Queensland Shark Control Program, including 719 loggerhead turtles, 442 manta rays and 33 critically endangered hawksbill turtles.
 More than 84,000 marine animals have been ensnared by drum-lines and shark nets since the program began in 1962 [...]
 Nearly 27,000 marine mammals have been snared.
 The state's shark control policy has captured over 5,000 turtles, 1,014 dolphins, nearly 700 dugongs and 120 whales, all of which are federally protected marine species."

 About 360 baited drum lines have been placed off the coast of Queensland, including 78 along the Sunshine Coast, 54 near Townsville, 27 near Mackay and 38 near Cairns.